creativitRy/WaterLevelsFromHeightmap/README.md

 # WaterLevelsFromHeightmap
-A WorldPainter Script that sets water levels based on a heightmap Requested by /u/BioTronic
+A WorldPainter Script that sets water levels based on a heightmap.

+Requested by /u/BioTronic